45 Rocket Engines

 Examples of this type of propulsion system include the Space Shuttle main engine (SSME), which burned liquid hydrogen (LH2) and liquid oxygen (LOX), and the Merlin engine used on the SpaceX Falcon 9, which burns Rocket Propellant-One or RP-1 (a densified kerosene) and LOX, the combination often being called Kerolox.
 The process of mixing the fuel and oxidizer in the engine is shown in the schematic below.
 The enormous volume flow rates require turbo-pumps, which are driven by burning a small quantity of fuel and oxidizer tapped off from a bypass circuit.

-As shown in the photograph below, a Saturn V rocket launched Apollo 11, the first mission to land humans on the moon, lifted off from Kennedy Space Center in July 1969.
+As shown in the photograph below, a Saturn V rocket launched Apollo 11, the first mission to land humans on the moon, and lifted off from Kennedy Space Center in July 1969.
 The first stage of the Saturn V rocket used five F-1 engines.
 These engines burned RP-1 fuel with LOX as the oxidizer.
 The F-1 engine was the most powerful single-nozzle liquid-fueled rocket engine ever flown.
-The second stage used five J-2 engines; the propellant for these engines were LH and LOX.
+The second stage used five J-2 engines; the propellant for these engines comprised LH and LOX.
 The J-2 engine was designed to provide efficient propulsion in the higher levels of the atmosphere and into space.
 The third stage of the Saturn V rocket used one J-2 engine, which was also used for the trans-lunar injection maneuver, which set the spacecraft in the direction of the Moon.

 Liquid methane (CH) is gaining popularity for commercial rocket engines because of its availability, modest cost, and good performance.
 It is also far better for the environment than RP-1, which produces many toxic byproducts.
 One advantage of a gas/liquid system is that the engine can be throttled by regulating the fuel flow.
 However, this capability comes at a price, including the complexity and associated weight of pumps, valves, pipes, and cryogenic fuel tanks.
 Hypergolic propellants are those that combust spontaneously upon contact with one another.
 These propellants are used for in-space applications rather than launch vehicles, partly because their performance is much lower than that of hydrocarbon and LOX or RP-1 and LOX systems.
 Also, on the one hand, these chemicals tend to be highly toxic.
 On the other hand, their advantages are reliability, simplicity (no ignition system required), and ignition speed.
-For example, the Apollo lunar lander used hydrazine (NH) and nitrogen tetroxide (NO), as did the Space Shuttle reaction control system (RCS).
+For example, the Apollo lunar lander used hydrazine (N

 Solid Fuel Systems